|NBA Experience||26th season|

-Derek Richardson has officiated 1,225 regular-season games and one playoff game over 22 seasons as an NBA official.
-He also worked the 2010 NBA All-Star Game in Dallas.
+Derek Richardson has officiated 1,362 regular-season games and one playoff game in 25 seasons as an NBA staff official.
+He also refereed the 2010 NBA All-Star Game in Dallas.

-Known as “Chopper,” Richardson played basketball at Los Angeles Southwest College and earned an associate’s degree in Criminal Justice.
-He went on to earn a degree in Administration of Justice from Los Angeles Dominguez Hills.
+Known as “Coach” to the youth he mentors and “D-Rich” to his peers, Richardson played basketball at Los Angeles Southwest College and earned an associate’s degree in Criminal Justice.
+He went on to earn a degree in Administration of Justice from Cal State Dominguez Hills.